1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Where to stay in Tbilisi

-Our quirky airbnb in Tbilisi
+Our quirky bnb in Tbilisi

-You should consider staying in an Airbnb to have an authentic local experience.
-Airbnbs in Tbilisi are unique, colourful and a great value.
-We have twice stayed at an Airbnb in the hip neighbourhood of Marjanishvili, our favourite area of the city.
-It is close to many happening cafes, restaurants, and art spaces and lies just a bit off the beaten path.
+We have stayed three times in the bohemian neighbourhood of Marjanishvili, our favourite area of the city.
+It's close to many happening cafes, restaurants and art spaces, and lies just a bit off the beaten path

 Fabrika Tbilisi

 Another awesome spot to consider staying at is Fabrika.
 The former Soviet sewing factory has been turned into a creative space with hip restaurants, cafes, bars, boutiques and the coolest hostel ever.
 It is also located in the Marjanishvili area.
-Rooms start from $67 USD - $83 USD for two people depending on the time of year you travel.

 STAMBA Hotel Tbilisi

-🛏️ Browse more stays on Booking.com
+🛏️ Browse more stays in the Vera neighbourhood

 What to do in Tbilisi